BramVan-Oosterhout/katacoda-scenarios/foswiki/extensions/step1.md

 Foswiki will check if the plugin has dependencies on other plugins and if so, install those as well.
 Foswiki will warn if there are _cpan_ dependencies, but not install those.
 A record of the installation is kept here: `less -N /var/www/foswiki/working/logs/configure.log`{{execute}}

 These logs include the observed dependency information.
-Check the logs and install all missing dependencies, before trying to use the plugin.
+Check the logs and install all missing dependencies, before you use the plugin.

-There are hundreds of plugins provided with Foswiki, and it is worthwhile to cast your eye over the list on _foswiki.org_ in the [Extensions](https://foswiki.org/Extensions) web. as they provide solutions for many common and not so common applications.
+There are hundreds of plugins provided with Foswiki, and it is worthwhile to cast your eye over the list on _foswiki.org_ in the [Extensions](https://foswiki.org/Extensions) web as they provide solutions for many common and not so common applications.
 In this section I will touch on a handful of common use plugins to illustrate the diversity and depth of functionality available.